e-Lehoa/PowerBI-Remapping/README.md

 7. Implement comms plan.
 8. Script bulk re-creation of Workspaces & assign Admins to relevant staff, groups, or teams.

 MS Process:

 1. Customer Global Admin completes request/acknowledgement form and sends back to Microsoft through support ticket.
 O365 Global Admin must complete the form and upload the form, for security confirmation purposes.
 If the customer Global Admin is not the Org's Support Engineer, the customer's Support Engineer's details must be included as a contact.
 This person is responsible for re-installing the Gateways.
 2. PBI back-end will validate information in request form and proceed with the re-mapping of the tenant on the desired date listed in request form.
 3. If information is not verified, the form along with instructions on what additional information or clarifications needed will be sent to the Support Engineer for the customer.
 4. Upon completion of the re-mapping, the Power BI back-end team will contact the Support Engineer and confirm that the work has been completed.
 Customer can verify that their tenant has been moved to the new geo-region by restarting their browser, clicking on the ? icon in the ribbon in Power BI, then clicking on About Power BI, and will be shown "Your data is stored in [name of data center]".
 5. Customer to formally confirm the tenant re-mapping is visible with a screenshot of the About Power BI dialog box.

 Internal Process - Post Re-mapping:
 - Establish Gateways
 - Check Admin Portal Configs: Change Workspace creation to only Admins
 - Manually create workspaces and assign Admins to test functions, processes, and connections.

--
-Cube-based Sources
+Cube-based Sources:
 1. Reconnect Cubes
 2. Open pbix and update M Query/link to data
 3. Republish to new Workspace
 4. Check Service functionalities, including assignment of user access.
 5. Embed in SharePoint

-DW Semantic Models
+DW Semantic Models:
 1. Reconnect High Stakes Semantic Model
 2. Open pbix and update M Query/link to data, and check for any DirectQuery connections.
 If there are DQ connections, they need to be relinked Transform data > Data source settings.
 3. Republish to new Workspace
 4. Check Service functionalities, including assignment of user access.
 5. Embed in SharePoint.

-SharePoint Sources
+SharePoint Sources:
 1. Open pbix and update M Query/link to data
 2. Republish to new Workspace
 3. Check Service functionalities, including assignment of user access.